 1.1 Engage in coordination, cooperation and consultation efforts with staff from the RTPAs, transit agencies, Caltrans, local agencies, and other project managers for the development of the MTIP for FFY 2022-23 to FFY 2025-26 MTIP.
-5/15/2023 1.2 Make at least two presentations at the TAC/ITAC meetings (TAMC and SCCRTC) for MTIP update.
+Meeting agendas, presentations materials and email exchange 5/15/2023 1.2 Make at least two presentations at the TAC/ITAC meetings (TAMC and SCCRTC) for MTIP update.
 Staff reports, presentation materials and handouts 5/4/2023 1.3 Prepare Board agendas, resolutions and provide Board presentations for MTIP formal amendments.
 Staff reports, resolutions and presentation materials Monthly 1.4 Review and provide transit agencies the project consistency certification for FTA funds.
 Certificate/letter for grant applications 5/15/2023 1.5 Attend CFPG and other MTIP related meetings.
 Meeting notes and follow-up items 4 meetings 1.6 Monitor and update the project schedule and associated funding for MTIP, as well as follow-up with necessary action items.
 Updated project timeline and scope of work Monthly 1.7 Enter MTIP projects for the Monterey Bay Region in CTIPS and develop draft MTIP document for FFY 2022-23 to FFY 2025-26.
-CTIPS entries and draft MTIP document 6/29/2023 2 Planning Planning Deliverables \$ 58,000 2.1 Solicit MTIP Formal Amendment and Administrative Modification requests. .
+CTIPS entries and draft MTIP document 6/29/2023 2 Planning Planning Deliverables \$ 55,275 2.1 Solicit MTIP Formal Amendment and Administrative Modification requests.
 Amendment requests Quarterly 2.2 Program MTIP amendment projects into CTIPS.
 CTIPS programming pages and amendment packages Quarterly 2.3 Prepare group backup listings.
-Group backup listings Quarterly 2.4 Solicit from partner agencies projects for inclusion in the MTIP for FFY 2022 23 to FFY 2025-26 2- Projects for the MTIP for FFY 2020-21 to FFY 2023-24 5/2/2023 2.5 Participate in various webinars/meetings pertaining to Performance Measures in relation to next MTIP development and reporting requirements.
-Meetings/Webinars/Handouts Monthly/ Quarterly 2.6 Incorporate the state and regional TPM framework in the MTIP in cooperation with federal, state and local partners.
+Group backup listings Quarterly 2.4 Solicit from partner agencies projects for inclusion in the MTIP for FFY 2022-23 to FFY 2025-26 Projects for the MTIP for FFY 2020-21 to FFY 2023-24 5/2/2023 2.5 Participate in various webinars/meetings pertaining to Performance Measures in relation to next MTIP development and reporting requirements.
+Meetings/Webinars/Handouts Monthly/ Quarterly 0.6 · · · · · · · · · · · · · · · · · · · 2.6 Incorporate the state and regional TPM framework in the MTIP in cooperation with federal, state and local partners.
 TPM analysis report for MTIP projects.
-Quarterly 3 Data Gathering and Analysis Data Gathering and Analysis Deliverables \$ 92,508 3.1 Prepare MTIP financial constraint summary tables for FY 2022-23 to FFY 2025-26.
-Financial Constraint Summary Tables 6/15/2023 3.2 Coordinate Formal Amendment/Administrative Modification requests with local jurisdictions.
-Four formal amendments and ten administrative modifications Monthly 3.3 Prepare financial tables for each Formal Amendment of the MTIP.
-Updated financial tables to go with formal amendments Quarterly
+Quarterly 3 Incorporate the state and regional TPM framework in the MTIP in TPM analysis report for MTIP projects.
+Data Gathering and Analysis Deliverables \$ Quarterly 88,175 Incorporate the state and regional TPM framework in the MTIP in cooperation with federal, state and local partners.
+Data Gathering and Analysis Deliverables \$ .
+3 Incorporate the state and regional TPM framework in the MTIP in cooperation with federal, state and local partners.
+Data Gathering and Analysis Prepare MTIP financial constraint summary tables for FY 2022-23 to FFY Data Gathering and Analysis Deliverables \$ 88,175